feligomes/Timeline/README.md

 ## Project Overview

 This project implements a timeline visualization component with the following features:
-- Drag and drop functionality to modify event dates
+- Drag and drop functionality to modify event dates, from both the month and week views
 - Zoom controls for timeline navigation (Month, week, and day view options)
-- Event editing
+- Event editing by double clicking on the event, works from all views
+- Ability to add new custom events aswell as delete existing ones
+- It comes prepopulated with 3 events added on November 2024 as a small demo, new events can be added freely
+- The data resets if you reload the page, this could have been made persistent with a real backend, using localstorage or a database
+- Left it this way also a way to easilty reset the application for testing purposes
+- It correctly handles long names, showing a tooltip with the full name when hovering over the event

 ## Getting Started